CissiWong/clock/README.md

-# Sprint 3 – Build a Stopwatch
+# Sprint 3 – Build a Clock

-In today's assignment we're going to practice using state in React by building a stopwatch.
-You're stopwatch should follow this design and primrily need to look good on mobile.
+In today's assignment we're going to practice using state in React by building a clock, by following the official React tutorial.

-IMAGE/WIREFRAME

-Functionality:
-* Showing seconds and milliseconds.
-* Start
-* Stop
-* Reset

 ## How to complete this assignment

 ### Project setup

-In the "code" folder in this assignment you'll find a copy of the Technigo React starter project which you can use as a base to complete this assignment!
+In the "code" folder in this assignment you'll find a copy of the Technigo React starter project which you can use as a base to complete this assignment.
 In the terminal, "cd" into that folder and install dependencies by running `npm install`.
 Once that's done, you can start the project by running `npm start`.

-### Starter code

-You will find starter code for this assignment on the [React.js](https://reactjs.org/) website.
-See "A Stateful Compentent".
-Start by studying the code and implement in your project, then move on to the other functionality.

-### Hints
+### Follow the tutorial

-A few hints on how to implement the start and stop functionality.
+We'll be starting the tutorial from the "Adding Local State to a Class" section - https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class

+The starter code in the /code/src/index.js in this assignment is built to reflect the project at that point in the tutorial, so you should be able to follow from there!
+It's a little more minimal than the usual setup we use, with multiple components.

 ### :books: Reading List